Monument at Westminster Abbey, Westminster, London commemorating Lieutenant Sir Charles Harbord and Sir Clement Cottrell RN d. 1672 .

 Memorial in St Dunstan’s Church, Stepney, London dedicated to Admiral John Berry d.
 1690

-Westminster Abbey.
-Place of burial of Edward Montagu, First Earl of Sandwich d.1672.
+Place of burial in Henry VII’s chapel, Westminster Abbey, Westminster, London, of General at sea, Edward Montagu, First Earl of Sandwich d.
+1672.

 Pyramidal, above the inscription a cherub holds a full face portrait flanked by a globe, compass and naval trophies.
 The upper part consists of cherubs heads in clouds incribed: 'Blessed are the dead which die in the Lord.